Dhruv-Mohan/google_inception_v3_for_caffe/README.md

 # Google Inception V3 for BLVC/Caffe

 ## Introduction
-I've edited the train_val.prototxt and deploy.prototxt to make the network compatible with BLCV/caffe.
-I've tested it with both the master and windows branches of BLVC/caffe.
+I've edited the train_val.prototxt and deploy.prototxt to make the network compatible with BVLC/caffe.
+I've tested it with both the master and windows branches of BVLC/caffe.

-The original implementation is incompatible with BLCV/caffe because of the difference in implementation of the batch normalization layer.
-I've added BLCV/caffe compliant batchnorm and scale layers and turned off global_stats while in the TEST phase and turned them on in the TRAIN phase
+The original implementation is incompatible with BLCV/caffe because of the difference in implementation of the batch normalization layer in Nvidia/caffe and BVLC/caffe.
+I've added BVLC/caffe compliant batchnorm and scale layers and turned off global_stats while in the TEST phase and turned them on in the TRAIN phase

 ## Training on custom set

-I have trained this model on custom subset of 12 categories for 24000 iterations using [BLVC/caffe](https://github.com/BVLC/caffe) :
+I have trained this model on custom subset of 12 categories for 24000 iterations using [BVLC/caffe](https://github.com/BVLC/caffe) :

 ```
 I0111 19:03:30.063627  2913 solver.cpp:337] Iteration 24000, Testing net (#0)